 Tailor the text in your campaigns for the Japanese language

-There are three types of character sets in Japanese: Kanju, Hiragana and Katakana (Gengo).
+There are three types of character sets in Japanese: Kanju, Hiragana and Katakana.
 The type of character set you use for certain blocks of text has a different effect on the tone interpreted by Japanese audiences.
 This can be region specific as well, further complicating things.
 We suggest using a professional translator who is a native Japanese speaker to create the copy for your email campaigns.
-They will be able to best determine how to stay on brand while also taking into account the subtle nuances of the Japanese language and cultural specificities of your target audience (Export to Japan).
+They will be able to best determine how to stay on brand while also taking into account the subtle nuances of the Japanese language and cultural specificities of your target audience.

 Add more information and detail to your copy